• Skip to primary navigation

 Ingredients & Substitutions

-Step 1: Add the grapefruit juice, vodka, lime juice and triple sec to a cocktail shaker filled with ice.
+Step 3: Add the grapefruit juice, basil syrup, vodka and lemon juice to a cocktail shaker filled with ice.
+Shake well and strain.

 Expert Tips